KunalDhyani22/KunalDhyani22.github.io/README.md

 - Built an Game Engine for a newly introduced Game from scratch.
 - Implemented strategies and optimal gameplay using Cut-Off Minimax search.
 - **Technologies Used:** Python

+### Achievements

+- Got AIR 225 in GATE Computer Science 2024 organised by IISc Bangalore in 3rd year of Engineering.
+- Solved 300+ DSA problems on [Leetcode](https://leetcode.com/u/Kunal_Dhyani/) and other platforms.